Welcome to the page of the project: New Masculinities in the Nordics

 ”Hacking Homosociality”: How we can use existing male bonds and networks not to exclude, but to normalize conversations about equality and inspire other men to act.

-Join us to discuss the results The study shows that we cannot rely on a ”one size fits all” approach.
+The study shows that we cannot rely on a ”one size fits all” approach.
 To truly engage men, we need to understand their diverse motivations- whether it is the business case for diversity or a personal sense of justice.

 About the project